QuickFastly/NR-wiki/docs/Nova-Regna/World/History & Events/NPCF Treaty.md

 ### Public reception

-Public reception was largely positive when this treaty was proposed, notable exceptions being Destrea, who fully opposed the treaty and refused to sign, and both [[Grenneria]] and [[Ustonia]], citing high border tensions with Destrea as a concern, though they ultimately did sign.
+Public reception was largely positive when this treaty was proposed, notable exceptions being Destrea, who fully opposed the treaty and refused to sign, and both [Grenneria](../Map/Grenneria/Grenneria) and [Ustonia](../Map/Ustonia/Ustonia), citing high border tensions with Destrea as a concern, though they ultimately did sign.

 As the legal proceedings carried on, it was also made public that the proposal included total restriction of non-projectile weapons, which led to public outcry in many countries and caused these restrictions to be heavily relaxed.